 Federal Spending in Massachusetts.
-Massachusetts received approximately \$64.4 billion in contracts, grants, direct payments, insurance, loans and guarantees, and other spending from the federal government in federal FY2012, the last complete year of federal spending data.
-On average over the last eleven years, Massachusetts received 2.3 percent of the federal government's prime award dollars.
-In FY 2012 it was 2.0 percent and \$8.11 billion less than its 2.3 percent average.
+Massachusetts received approximately \$64.5 billion in contracts, grants, direct payments, insurance, loans and guarantees, and other spending from the federal government in federal FY2012, the last complete year of federal spending data.
+Since 2003, Massachusetts received an average of 2.3 percent of the federal government's prime award dollars.
+In FY 2012 it was 2.0 percent and \$9.1 billion less than its 2.3 percent average.

 Note: Due to budget cuts, the U.S. Census Bureau has discontinued the CFFR data series, the previous source for these data.
 FY 2010 will be the last year reported.
 The Massachusetts SDC will replace this series with data from USASpending.gov, its source for federal contract data.
-Historical data from USASpending does not include spending by all federal agencies (81 percent of FY 2010 CFFR total spending ) as some agencies were not required to report via that database.
+Historical data from USASpending does not include spending by all federal agencies (81 percent of FY 2010 CFFR total spending) as some agencies were not required to report via that database.
 USASpending will eventually add all federal agencies to their spending database to meet the requirements of the federal Transparency Act.